jdiehll/correcTIR/README.md

 **Column Descriptions:**

+_Note: The order of the columns does not impact processing.
+Additional columns can be included in the dataset as long as the required columns are present and correctly labeled._

 TIMESTAMP_END: Represents the end date and time of the recorded measurement in MM/DD/YY HH:mm format.
 This timestamp uses the 24-hour time notation, where '14:35' indicates 2:35 PM.
 Any timezone is acceptable as long as it is applied consistently across all input files.

 T_air: Air temperature measurements in degrees Celsius.

-RH: Relative humidity measuremetns in integer percent (%).
+RH: Relative humidity measuremetns in float percent (%).

 LW_IN: Incoming longwave radiation measuremetns in W/m².